MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-examples.md

 > [!NOTE]
 > These examples look as if the ingest client is destroyed immediately following the ingestion.
 Do not take this literally.
-> Ingest clients are reentrant snd thread-safe, and should not be created in large numbers.
+> Ingest clients are reentrant and thread-safe, and should not be created in large numbers.
 The recommended cardinality of ingest client instances is one per hosting process, per target Kusto cluster.

 ## Async ingestion from a single Azure blob